Michael-Brodsky/OCR/Tesseract/setup/readme.txt

-This folder contains PaperShredder-Tesseract setup and deployment components.
+This folder contains PaperShredder-Tesseract setup and deployment projects.